wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'all-consuming',
     'sticky',
     'deadly',
     'taboo',
   ];
+   gen_data['firemephitwants'] = [
+    'deliver important messages from their fiery master', 'love to fight, but not to the death',
+    'are purging the area in flame to prepare for the arrival of their explosive overlord', 'are in hiding from the plane of fire',
+    'were recently born and are very naive',
+    'spy for their sloshy liege',
+  ];
+   gen_data['astralspinnertotem'] = [
+    'greed-punishing',
+    'voracious',
+    'phasing',
+    'patient',
+    'sacred',
+    'taboo',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -